Arjentix/lssa/README.md

 wallet account new public

 # Output:
-Generated new account with addr Public/9ypzv6GGr3fwsgxY7EZezg5rz6zj52DPCkmf1vVujEiJ
+Generated new account with account_id Public/9ypzv6GGr3fwsgxY7EZezg5rz6zj52DPCkmf1vVujEiJ
 ```

-This address is required when executing any program that interacts with the account.
+This id is required when executing any program that interacts with the account.

 > [!NOTE]
 > Public accounts live on-chain and are identified by a 32-byte Account ID.